Learn More About Eyelid Lifts

 Dr. Donn Chatham, double board-certified facial plastic surgeon, can perform an eyelid lift surgery alone or it can be or together with face/ neck lift or brow/forehead lift.
 If done alone, the operation takes about two hours for all four eyelids (both upper and both lower eyelids).

 Blepharoplasty of the upper eyelids alone typically takes about 60 minutes and is most often performed under local anesthesia only as an in-office procedure.

-When hollows such as the tear trough and possibly other depressions creating “shadows” are present, Dr. Chatham in some cases might recommend the use of advanced dermal fillers, such as Restylane® or Juvéderm® to help restore some volume under the skin.
+When hollows such as the tear trough and possibly other depressions creating “shadows” are present, Dr. Chatham might recommend the use of fillers, such as the collection of advanced Restylane® or Juvéderm® dermal fillers to help restore volume under the skin and mid-face contours.
 This can be performed as a stand-alone session in the office or as part of a surgery.

 What is the Eyelid Surgery Recovery Process?